Resolving the polarization puzzles in $D^0\to VV$: Transition amplitudes

 \subsection{Long-distance transition amplitudes from FSIs}

 In this section, we present the loop amplitudes for the convenience of tracking the calculation details.
 For simplicity, we do not distinguish the coupling constants at the hadronic vertices but just denote them as $g_i$ with $i=1, 2, 3$.
-The amplitudes for different processes are listed as follows: \begin{itemize} \item $\tilde{\mathcal{I}}[(\text{PC}),\ K^*,\ \bar{K}^*,\ (K)]$
+The amplitudes for different processes are listed explicitly as follows, and we employ {\it LoopTools} (\url{https://www.feynarts.de/looptools/}) to accomplish the numerical calculations: \begin{itemize} \item $\tilde{\mathcal{I}}[(\text{PC}),\ K^*,\ \bar{K}^*,\ (K)]$

 \item $\tilde{\mathcal{I}}[\text{(PC)},\ K^*,\ \bar{K}^*,\ (K^*)]$

 \item $\tilde{\mathcal{I}}[\text{(PC)},\ K^*,\ \bar{K}^*,\ (\kappa)]$

 \item $\tilde{\mathcal{I}}[\text{(PC)},\ K,\ \bar{K}^*,\ (K)]$